Lyuji282/VRChat-Avatars-3.0/README.md

 > If you do not need one of these layers, delete it.
 If you want to prevent a certain hand from grabbing a certain item, select the Idle state and mute the "to" transition for your item number.
 >
 > If you want to make the prefab smaller, delete the objects you will not use.
+>
+> Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
+Run it again any time the layers related to this package change index order in your FX controller.
+This is so the particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.

 </details>